Zagori, Albania: Demographics

-The placename "Zagori" itself is probably derived from the Slavic Zagore meaning "beyond the mountains".
-The name of the region Zagoria is also found in a region of Greece with the same name meaning (Ζαγόρια) and also in Bulgaria, (Загоре) with two settlements being called Stara Zagora and Nova Zagora.
-It was a vaguely defined medieval region in what is now Bulgaria.
-This shows the etymology of Zagori in Albania is derived from the time of the First and Second Bulgarian Empires in Albania and from the Bulgarian language.
-The mountains in this region of Albania to which the name Zagori refers are Mount Arapi and the Çajupi Mountains.
-The region was first mentioned as Ζαγόρια in Greek (in an Old Bulgarian translation, it was rendered as Загорїа).

 History

 The region was first mentioned as Ζαγόρια in Greek (in an Old Bulgarian translation, it was rendered as Загорїа) The region was named in the rule of the First Bulgarian Empire in Albania.

 The "Zenevias", probably the Zenebishi, are mentioned in 1304 as one of the families that were granted privileges by the Angevin Philip I, Prince of Taranto.
 According to Robert Elsie, the family originated from the Zagoria region.
 Gjon Zenebishi was one of the most notable members of this Albanian noble family; he was born in Zagori.
 Between 1373 and 1414, he controlled Gjirokastër and its surroundings.
 After the Ottomans captured the region of Epirus, some members of the family fled to Morea, while other members held high positions within the Ottoman hierarchy.
 Gjon Zenebishi's descendants continued to live undisturbed in the mountains of Zagoria and eventually faded into history.
 Gjon established the Principality of Gjirokastër (1373–1418) which included Zagori.
 Gjon Zenebishi was appointed sebastocrator or prefect of Vagenetia near Delvina and in 1386 he became prince.
 Notable descendants of Gjon and this family include his sons, Thopia Zenebishi and Hamza Zenebishi, and his grandson, Simon Zenebishi.

 In 1319-1414 the region was known as "Great Zagori" and was part of the Despotate of Epirus with its capital in Ioannina.
 In 1399, the Greek-speaking population of Great Zagori joined the Despot of Epirus, Esau, in his campaign against various Albanian tribesmen.

 In 1431–1432, there were 188 families and 1600 inhabitants in total; by 1583, this number had grown to 3300, with Sheperi, the largest village, having 600 houses alone.
 The population growth in the intermittent period was driven by migrations into Zagoria, coming from Kolonja, Labëria, the region of Suli in Greece, and other areas.
 The incomers came in order to flee religious persecution as well as persecution by personal enemies or foreign invaders.

 The population of Zagori also migrated to southern Italy during the 16th century, these people are referred to as the Arbereshe.
 They founded the village of Zagarise (Albanian: Zagari) it is an Arbëreshë village and comune in the province of Catanzaro in the Calabria region of southern Italy.
 They named it after the region they were from.